xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 When presented with a string from the language $c*dc*d$, both the LR parser of Fig. 4.42 and the LALR parser of Fig. 4.43 make exactly the same sequence of shifts and reductions, although the names of the states on the stack may differ.
 For instance, if the LR parser puts $I_3$ or $I_6$ on the stack, the LALR parser will put $I_{36}$ on the stack.
 This relationship holds in general for an LALR grammar.
 The LR and LALR parsers will mimic one another on correct inputs.

 When presented with erroneous input, the LALR parser may proceed to do some reductions after the LR parser has declared an error.
 However, the LALR parser will never shift another symbol after the LR parser declares an error.
-For example, on input ccd followed by \$, the LR parser of Fig. 4.42 will put
+For example, on input $ccd$ followed by $\$$, the LR parser of Fig. 4.42 will put

 0 3 3 4

-on the stack, and in state 4 will discover an error, because \$ is the next input symbol and state 4 has action error on \$.
+on the stack, and in state 4 will discover an error, because $\$$ is the next input symbol and state 4 has action error on $\$$.
 In contrast, the LALR parser of Fig.4.43 will make the corresponding moves, putting

 0 36 36 47

 on the stack.
-But state 47 on input \$ has action reduce $C\to d$.
+But state 47 on input $\$$ has action reduce $C \to d$.
 The LALR parser will thus change its stack to

 0 36 36 89

-Now the action of state 89 on input \$ is reduce $C\to cC$.
+Now the action of state 89 on input $\$$ is reduce $C \to cC$.
 The stack becomes

 0 36 89